SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

  - the `PSDesiredStateConfiguration` module that includes cmdlets like `Get-DscResource`

 DSC ships as a component of Windows and as an open source project for Linux.
-It is also integrated in to cloud-based server management services in multiple public clouds including Microsoft Azure and Amazon AWS.
+It is also integrated into cloud-based server management services in multiple public clouds including Microsoft Azure and Amazon AWS.

 The versions of DSC that shipped in Windows PowerShell are tightly coupled with